yasir2000/openwrt-oldwiki-md/OpenWrtDocs/InstallingAR7.rst

  * Kernel boots

 As you can see there is only a small window available in which to initiate the firmware upgrade.

+Some AR7 hardware uses a different bootloader from Broad Net Technologies.
+See [http://ar7-firmware.berlios.de/openwrt/] for modifications which support this kind of hardware.

 == Flashing using the bootloader ==